dso-toolkit/dso-toolkit/README.md

 ## Requirements

 Node 24.
-For development on the DSO Toolkit you also need Yarn.
+For development on the DSO Toolkit you also need pnpm (enabled via `corepack enable`).

 ## Ports